 Most contracts have very specific quality requirements.
 Requirements are often specified for maximum allowable protein contents, moisture, foreign material, skinned and broken kernels, and sprout damage.
 Minimum requirements are set for factors such as color and kernel plumpness.
 Sampling and grading occur for every truck load brought to receiving stations.
 Stringent tests for the presence of diseases, such as fusarium head blight, are often conducted.
 Most of these characteristics directly affect brewing processes.
 Malting barley that does not meet quality specifications is sold in the feed market at significant price discounts relative to feed barley because of lower test weights and protein contents.

-The price of all barley in 2011 averaged $4.78/bushel, which resulted in a crop value of $745.1 million.
+The price of all barley in 2016 averaged $5.17/bushel, which resulted in a crop value of $942.2 million.
 However, malting barley commands substantial price premiums over feed barley.
 The price of malting barley is largely determined by the supply of malt in both the domestic and world markets and by the demand for malt and malt products.
-Increasingly, however, malting barley prices are influenced by spring wheat and corn prices, as these represent viable production substitutes – especially in irrigated cropping regions.
+Increasingly, however, malting barley prices are influenced by spring wheat and corn prices, as these represent viable production substitutes – especially in irrigated cropping regions (NASS, 2017).

 When barley is used to produce malt, it is first steeped in water under controlled conditions and allowed to sprout.
 It is then dried or roasted in a kiln, cleaned and stored.

 Beer is considered a mature product so that growth is primarily the result of increases in population.
 The beer industry uses shipments as a proxy for consumption.
-In 2011, shipments totaled 204.9 million barrels, which was a 1.5% decrease from 2010 levels and the lowest since 2003.
+In 2016 the economic impact of the beer industry totaled $350 billion including all brewers, distributors, retailers, supply-chain partners and induced industries.
 Per capita consumption has decreased since the early 1980s.
 This may be an indication of the effectiveness of public policy and private sector initiatives encouraging moderation and personal responsibility regarding alcohol consumption.
-In addition, changing U.S. age demographics may be partially responsible.
+In addition, changing U.S. age demographics may be partially responsible (Beer Institute, 2017).

 Value Added Opportunities